Food allergies in children

 How are food allergies diagnosed?

-If you suspect your child may have a food allergy, it's important to see your doctor for a formal investigation and diagnosis.
-Do not remove foods from your child's diet without first speaking with your child's doctor.
-Unnecessarily avoiding foods can have a negative impact on your child's health and wellbeing.
-Find out more about allergy testing here.
+If you think your child may have a food allergy, see your doctor for a proper investigation and diagnosis.
+Do not remove foods from your child's diet without medical advice, as avoiding foods unnecessarily can harm their health and wellbeing.

 What is an ASCIA action plan?